karenquan/marvelous_app/README.md

 ![MarvelUniverse](http://vignette1.wikia.nocookie.net/marveldatabase/images/e/e1/The_Marvel_Universe.png/revision/latest?cb=20110513164401)
 # The Mission
 A Marvel comic centric app that allows users to make custom comic book lists for themselves, and browse the vast Marvel comic library.
-This would provide all MARVEL comic enthusiasts around the universe a resource to organize their comic lists and collections!
+This would provide all Marvel comic enthusiasts around the universe a resource to organize their comic lists and collections!

 # Why Marvel?